How I Learned to Stop Worrying and Love My Closets

-The first thing that each of us needs to do in connection with closet comfort is to examine all those things that we know deep in our heart we will never wear again, such as:
+The first thing that each of us needs to do in connection with closet comfort is to take everything out and examine all of those things we know deep in our heart we will never wear again: